gdelacruzfdez/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **8. Activation function ― Activation functions are used at the end of a hidden unit to introduce non-linear complexities to the model.
 Here are the most common ones:**

-&#10230; Función de activación - Las funciones de activación se usan al final de una unidad oculta para introducir complejidades no lineales al modelo.
+&#10230;Función de activación - Las funciones de activación se usan al final de una unidad oculta para introducir complejidades no lineales al modelo.
 Aquí se presentan las más comunes:

 <br>